-Louis could now be seen moving, never mind felt-moving from one side to the other, kicking within me; it was the best feeling ever to experience this tiny life inside of me move.
-It was now time to decorate Louis’ nursery in readiness for his arrival - setting up the cot, putting clothes in the wardrobe, and putting up the Winnie-the-Pooh themed mural that had taken my mum two weeks to make.
-The excitement grew the weeks passed by so quickly, and the countdown began: 89 days… 54 days… 20 days…
+Louis could now be seen moving, from one side to the other, kicking within me, it was the best feeling ever to experience this tiny life inside of me move.
+It was now time to decorate Louis’ nursery in readiness for his arrival.
+Setting up the cot, putting clothes in the wardrobe, and putting up a Winnie-the-Pooh themed mural that had taken my mum two weeks to draw.
+The excitement grew, the weeks passed by so quickly, and the countdown began: 89 days… 54 days… 20 days…

 On 6 December 2009, while out for tea with friends, things started to go wrong when - I stood up and the pains started.
 “Labour?
 I’m actually going into labour!” .
-I exclaimed as directed by my midwife, I took two paracetamol and had a hot bath, but by morning the pains had not subsided.
+As directed by my midwife, I took two paracetamol and had a hot bath, but by morning the pains had not subsided.
 After trying to contact the midwives many times, we travelled to the hospital with my mum and Michael.
 We sat in the Maternity Day Care Unit, waiting for a midwife to come and see us, and while we sat there we could hear the heart-beats of all the babies around us.
-I was finally seen and the gel was cold on my belly- as the midwife started to search… Silence….
+I was finally seen and the gel was cold on my belly.
+As the midwife started to search… Silence….
 I looked at my mum - and my pulse raced, where was the "thump-thump-thump" of Louis' heart-beat?!
-The midwife bustled off and came with another monitor; yet again silence...
+The midwife bustled off and came with another monitor, yet again silence...

 We were ushered off in to a side room where we waited for the doctor to come and do a scan to find Louis' heartbeat… Instead, we heard him say: “I’m sorry… But he has gone…”